stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 6
 ```

+Hold up!
+Wait a minute!
+Let's talk.
 A few key things to note about the above code:

-* `number` is just a variable name that *automatically* stores each integer in the list as we "iterate" through the items, in order.
+* `number` is just a variable name that *automatically* stores each integer in the list as we "iterate" or "loop" through the items, in order.
 This allows us to use the value in the context of the loop.
 * The above code effectively means, `for <variable> in <list>:`, do stuff.
 There's nothing special about the name `number` for the variable.
 We could have just as easily said `for hamster in numbers`.
 But that would be strange.
 * Note the colon after `numbers:` and the indentation of the `print` statement.
-Python uses [indentation](https://www.w3schools.com/python/python_syntax.asp#python_indentation) (4 spaces by convention) to group related code into a "block".
+Python uses the colon and [indentation](https://www.w3schools.com/python/python_syntax.asp#python_indentation) (4 spaces by convention) to group related code into a "block".
 Above, any code that was indented to the same level as the `print` statement would take place in the context of the loop.

 Let's add some more statements to the "block" inside the "for" loop.
 Remember, these operations are repeated for each integer in the list: